HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_06/Exercise_06_32/Exercise_06_32.md

 ####Answer
 This is legal code.

 The for loop will iterate i from 0 to 9.
 An assignment will take place on each iteration but not until the function get have executed because the call operator have higher precedence than the assignment operator.
-This means tha there will be 10 sequential assignments like this:
+This means that there will be 10 sequential assignments like this:
 ```
 ia[0] = 0;
 ia[1] = 1;